Feb 20, 2020

 The California Consumer Privacy Act is meant to strengthen consumer protection and the privacy rights of California residents.
 The new legislation applies to all businesses to provide services or products to consumers in the Sunshine State.

-Irrespective of your personal take on the CCPA, you have to agree that the Act is revolutionary.
+Irrespective of your take on the CCPA, you have to agree that the Act is revolutionary.
 In fact, pundits equate it to the beginning of a GDPR-like structure within the United States.

 Surprisingly, America has never had a federal law governing the data rights of its citizens.
 But under the CCPA regulations, organizations must be fully transparent regarding the collection, sharing, and use of consumer information.